Rocket Power: Beach Bandits: Reception

 The game received "mixed or average" reviews from critics according to the review aggregation website Metacritic.

-Greg Bemis of Extended Play gave the game a three stars out of five, saying, "For the younger set, especially those enamored by "Rocket Power," this title provides a solid and enjoyable experience.
+Greg Bemis of Extended Play gave the game three stars out of five, saying, "For the younger set, especially those enamored by "Rocket Power," this title provides a solid and enjoyable experience.
 For those who just want some good old gameplay, "Rocket Power: Beach Bandits" has that too."
 IGN gave the GameCube version a 5 out of 10, writing, "It's for kids.
 Does that mean it has to be mediocre?"